 Once you have determined the taxable income you received for the year, you may be able to apply tax credits.
 Tax credits reduce the amount of the tax you must pay.
 For example, if you made a charitable contribution to an Indiana college or university (tuition is not a charitable contribution), you can subtract one-half of the contribution, or $100 (whichever is less) from the amount of the Indiana adjusted gross income tax that you owe for the year.
 For more information on the Indiana College Credit, visit Schedule CC-40.

 There are several types of Indiana income tax returns available for individuals to file.
 The type you need to file is generally based on your residency status.
-You can determine your residency status by definitions listed on this page.
+You can determine your residency status by definitions listed below.

 NOTE: If you and your spouse file a joint federal income tax return, you must file a joint tax return for Indiana.
 If you and your spouse file separate federal income tax returns, you must file separate tax returns for Indiana.